sverrli/capstone/README.md

 in price over a period, I want to try and classify using random forest.
 Ideally, this labeling would incorporate financial data from the accounts as well, but this might be beyond the scope of this project.
+Using SVM and k-nearest neighbors I've already mentioned above, and given your feedback I also want to try XGBoost and possibly LightGBM, depending on complexity.

 -----------